Platelet Rich Fibrin

 Reasons for platelet-rich fibrin treatment

 Platelet-rich fibrin application is now widely used to expedite the post-procedure healing process and is completely safe.
 Since the blood used will come from the patient’s own body, disease transmission is not a factor.
 Almost all patients report a much greater degree of comfort immediately after their procedure.

 There are also several more distinct advantages of PRF:

 - Lower Infection Risk: PRF is secured on the wound after the procedure by the dentist and actually seals the wound away from infectious agents, lowering the risk of problems.

-At your consultation appointment Dr. Wagner will initially assess if your candidate for PRF treatment.
+At your consultation appointment, Dr. Wagner will initially assess if your candidate for PRF treatment.
 Patients with blood clotting disorders will be unable to take advantage of this treatment.
-A small (about 2 oz) sample of your blood will be collected during a scheduled outpatient treatment.
+A small (about 2 oz) sample of your blood will be collected during scheduled outpatient treatment.
 The blood will be placed into a centrifuge to separate the plasma and fibrin from the red blood cells.
-The centrifuge concentrates the platelets, fibrin and white blood cells which contain a growth factor called Platelet Derived Growth Factor (PDGF).
+The centrifuge concentrates the platelets, fibrin and white blood cells which contain a growth factor called Platelet-Derived Growth Factor (PDGF).

 Immediately after suturing the wound, the dentist will apply the PRF to the surgical area in a high concentration.
 This will expedite your healing and decrease the amount of discomfort following the surgery.
 The dentist will provide aftercare instructions pertaining to the surgery and a prescription for pain medication as required.

 If you have any questions about treatment with platelet-rich fibrin or would like to find out if you are a candidate and can benefit from this treatment, please contact our office today to schedule an appointment.